Skip to Main Content

 Even those with poor credit can lease a car, but — similar to taking out an auto loan with bad credit — your rates may be less favorable than those with strong credit.
 Dealers give customers with good credit scores better interest rates.
 If you have too low a score, they may not lease to you at all.

-According to Experian, the average credit score for people leasing vehicles as of 2023’s fourth quarter was 737, which falls under the prime category.
+According to Experian, the average credit score for people leasing new vehicles as of 2024’s second quarter was 751, which falls under the prime category.

 However, there is no steadfast minimum credit score requirement for leasing, and more than just your credit score will be factored into your approval.
 Lessors also consider your current income, employment history and current debt obligations when you apply.

-While no credit score or a low score will not necessarily keep you from leasing, you may be required to provide a larger down payment or make higher monthly payments on a lease.
+No credit score or a low score will not necessarily keep you from leasing.
+Still, you may be required to provide a larger down payment or make higher monthly payments on a lease.

 Drawbacks to leasing a car with bad credit

-When you lease a vehicle instead of buying one, you walk away with no equity at the lease’s end.
+• No equity: When you lease a vehicle instead of buying one, you walk away with no equity at the lease’s end.
 This means you won’t have any trade-in or monetary value to apply to the purchase or a new lease.
-While this is true of all leases, with a higher monthly payment, you may not be able to save enough to afford another lease.

 If you are set on leasing a car with bad credit, there are a few steps you can take to improve your chance of approval.